celerity/slurmactiond/INSTALL.md

 ## Installing and Configuring slurmactiond

-1. Build the slurmactiond release binary and copy it from `target/release/slurmactiond` to a shared filesystem that is accessible by all SLURM nodes.
+1. Install the service and config file skeletons by running ```dist/install.sh --config```.
-2. Copy `slurmactiond.example.toml` from this repository to `slurmactiond.toml` into the directory where the binary now resides.
+   Re-installations after an update should **not** use the `--config` flag, as it will overwrite any changes made to config files.
-3. Complete the configuration:
+2. Complete the configuration in `/etc/slurmactiond.toml`.
    - Set `http.secret` to the Secret we used when configuring the Webhook.
    - Set `github.entity` to the organization name or `user/repo` specification where runners should be registered.